Mary Dalrymple

 Research Interests

-My research centers mainly on syntax, the syntax-semantics interface, and semantics.
-I am particularly interested in the syntactic properties of human languages and how they can guide the process of assembling meanings of words and phrases into meanings of larger phrases and sentences.
+My research centers on syntax, the syntax-semantics interface, and semantics, particularly within the framework of Lexical Functional Grammar.
+I am interested in the syntactic properties of human languages and how they can guide the process of assembling meanings of words and phrases into meanings of larger phrases and sentences.
+I am also interested in language description and documentation, and in Austronesian and Papuan languages.

 2010-2011: "Multimodal language documentation for Dusner, an endangered language of Papua" (co-investigator: Suriel Mofu).
 Leverhulme Trust, UK.